 We couldn't do it without support from our volunteers.
 Take a stand against food insecurity in your community and join our fight to eradicate hunger.
 Whether it's once a week or once a semester, The Patachou Foundation would love to have you join our volunteer team.
 Learn more about how you can lend a hand.

 Help us spread the word!
-Post a link to the project site on your Facebook page or include it in your email signature.
+Post a link to this site on your Facebook page or include it in your email signature.

 The Patachou Foundation aims to achieve strategic growth for a radically different and radically better impact in Indianapolis.
 By 2020 we are dedicated to: